RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

 > * reading in and using data to control size and colour of an object
 > * animating properties

 It's time to use some actual data.
-In this course, we want to visualise recorded brain activity from [this Science paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4721574/).
-In particular, we're looking at Figure 2, which displays brain activity over time in different regions of a macaque's brain in response to the monkey looking at a cue on a screen.
+In this course, we want to visualise the information observed in the recorded brain activity that was published in [this Science paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4721574/).
+In particular, we're looking at Figure 2, which displays this signal over time in different regions of a macaque's brain.

 You'll find the necessary data in your [data folder that you would have downloaded in the beginning](./getting_started.zip).

 To load the data, we're using a command called `fetch`. `Fetch` returns what's called a promise.
 All this means is that it gives us the chance to wait with the next action until the data is actually loaded.
 Generally, JavaScript tries to work as efficiently as possible, which means it will often try to do two things at the time.
 So if it was going to try to update the page with the data, before it is actually loaded, we'd run into problems.
-(If you're familiar with D3 and like to use its loading functions, that'll work in a similar way.)
+(If you're familiar with D3 and like to use its loading functions, that'll work in a similar way).

+> ### Note: Patch for older browsers
+>
+> In older browsers, `fetch` isn't built into the browser itself and you will need to use a JavaScript file to add in that functionality for you.
+We've included that library in `getting_started.zip`, so all you should need to do is add a line into `index.html` like this:
+>
+> ```html
+>  <script src="fetch.js"></script>
+>  <script src="three.min.js"></script>
+>  <script src="STLLoader.js"></script>
+>  <script src="main.js"></script>
+>  ```

 Now the neat thing about promises is that among other things, we can wait for the response and `then` act on the `response` we get back: